• Skip to primary navigation

 Ingredients you will need

 • San Marzano Tomatoes – make sure they are “REAL” San Marzano tomatoes since some versions will say “flavored like San Marzano tomatoes”.
 You also want to make sure they are authentic from Italy and not somewhere like New Jersey.
-Don’t worry, you can find them at almost any grocery store, so they are pretty accessible.
+Don’t worry, you can find them at most grocery stores, so they are pretty accessible.

 • Garlic – fresh garlic for that nice garlicky flavor in the sauce.